etienneschalk/hw3/DEMO.md

 - Open C:\Users\etis3\Desktop\hm3client (simulating a client folder, we can choose another but we use it)
 - Open C:\Users\etis3\Desktop\hm3server (the actual folder of the server)
+- Delete angela.jpeg and angelaTRUE.jpeg if they exist in the server

 ## Commands
 register 	username 		password